 Option 1 is the No Action ACT methodology.
-The Council would be notified if the ACL contribution to the nearshore rockfish complex south of $40^{\circ}10'$ N. lat. was exceeded or projected to be exceeded.
-The Option 2 80% is approximately the historic commercial/recreational mortality percentage and would reflect an equitable sharing option between sectors.
-It may allow for potentially faster management response in relation to noted conservation concerns for the proportion of California copper rockfish stock south of $34^{\circ} 27'$ N. lat. as managers would be notified before it was exceeded.
+The Council would be notified if the ACL contribution to the nearshore rockfish complex south of 40°10' N. lat. was exceeded or projected to be exceeded.
+Option 2 may allow for potentially faster management response in relation to noted conservation concerns for the proportion of California copper rockfish stock south of 34° 27' N. lat. as managers would be notified before it was exceeded.
 The difference between Options 2 and 3 is the timeliness of notification to managers.
-Under Option 3, managers would be notified when the proportion of California copper rockfish stock south of $34^{\circ} 27'$ N. lat would have been exceeded, which may result in overages to this amount.
+Under Option 3, managers would be notified when the proportion of California copper rockfish stock south of 34° 27' N. lat would have been exceeded, which may result in overages to this amount. he 80% is approximately the historic commercial/ recreational mortality percentage and would reflect an equitable sharing option between sectors

-It is important to note that based on past mortality trends, even if ACTs and informal HGs were exceeded, the recreational mortality would like still be under the nearshore rockfish complex south of $40^{\circ}10'$ N. lat.
+It is important to note that based on past mortality trends, even if ACTs and informal HGs were exceeded, the recreational mortality would like still be under the nearshore rockfish complex south of 40°10' N. lat.
 ACL and the copper rockfish ACL contribution to this complex.
-The total copper rockfish ACL contributions to this complex are approximately ten times higher than the estimated copper rockfish south of $34^{\circ} 27'$ N. lat. proportion of biomass.
+The total copper rockfish ACL contributions to this complex are approximately ten times higher than the estimated copper rockfish south of 34° 27' N. lat.
+HG.